See below Frequently Asked Questions (FAQs) by students.

 What is the timeline for applications, placement, and registration?

 The majority of the Capstone Workshops are offered in the spring semester.
-MIA and MPA students will apply for apply for a spring project in mid-October 2017 for enrollment in the Spring 2018 Capstone workshops.
+MIA, MPA and MPA-DP students will apply for apply for a spring project in mid-October 2019 for enrollment in the Spring 2020 Capstone Workshops.
 A small number of fall workshop are available for graduating fall students.
 These will be available to view in late April.
 Once placed into a Capstone Workshop, students will automatically be registered for their assigned workshop.
 It is not possible to change your workshop selection once you have submitted your application.

 How do I fill out the online application for the Capstone workshop?